 - Governmental support for higher energy efficiency (opportunity)

-Rising governmental support for e-commerce is a threat against Procter & Gamble, increasing competitive rivalry in the consumer goods industry.
-However, this political external factor also creates opportunities for the company to generate more revenues through its online store, P&G Shop.
-This opportunity is significant because limited online market presence is a weakness shown in the SWOT analysis of Procter & Gamble.
+Rising governmental support for e-commerce is a threat to Procter & Gamble, relating to increasing competitive rivalry in the consumer goods industry.
+However, this external factor also creates opportunities for the company to generate more revenue through its online operations.
+In this PESTEL analysis, such an opportunity is significant because a limited online market presence is a weakness shown in the SWOT analysis of Procter & Gamble.
 On the other hand, stable overall governmental support for globalization is an opportunity for firms to increase their penetration in various markets around the world.
 Also, stable governmental support for higher energy efficiency presents the opportunity to improve Procter & Gamble’s environmental footprint by accessing such support in the remote or macro-environment.
 For example, the company can benefit from government programs for cost-effective energy solutions for business.
-In this element of the PESTEL/PESTLE analysis, Procter & Gamble has opportunities for improving its business performance.
+In this element of the PESTLE analysis, Procter & Gamble has opportunities for improving its business performance.

 Economic Factors Important to P&G

-The Procter & Gamble Company’s performance in the consumer goods industry is directly based on the economies where the business operates.
-The effects of economic trends and issues on the remote or macro-environment are determined in this element of the PESTEL/PESTLE Analysis framework.
-The following economic external factors are most notable in the case of Procter & Gamble:
+The Procter & Gamble Company’s performance in the consumer goods industry is based on the economies where the business operates.
+The effects of economic trends and issues on the remote or macro-environment are determined in this element of the PESTEL/PESTLE analysis.
+The following economic factors are most notable in the case of Procter & Gamble:

 - High growth rate of developing markets (opportunity)